Crostata

-A crostata is a "rustic free-form version of an open fruit tart" that may also be baked in a pie plate.
+Crostata is a "rustic free-form version of an open fruit tart" that may also be baked in a pie plate.

 Historically, it also referred to an "open-faced sandwich or canapé" because of its crusted appearance, or a chewet, a type of meat pie.

 Etymology

-The name derives from the Latin word crustāta, the feminine past participle of crustāre (to encrust), and ultimately from the noun crusta (crust).
+The name derives from the Latin word crustāta, the feminine past participle of crustāre ('to encrust'), and ultimately from the noun crusta ('crust').
 The French term croustade derives from it, from which the English term custard derives.
 The word crostata appeared in the earliest Italian dictionaries, included in the 1612 dictionary Vocabolario degli Accademici della Crusca (compiled from 1591 to 1608) by the Accademia della Crusca and the Scuola Normale Superiore di Pisa, and the 1617 dictionary Il memoriale della lingua italiana: ridotto in ordine d'alfabeto per commodità del lettore by Giacomo Pergamino, in which it was defined as a type of torta.

 Description

-Traditionally, a crostata consisted of a base, usually three layers, of friable dough "flavoured with clarified fat and butter".
+Traditionally, crostata consisted of a base, usually three layers, of friable dough "flavoured with clarified fat and butter".
 Today, shortcrust pastry is used instead.
-It is differentiated from a torta by its filling: a crostata has an inconsistent chunky filling, whereas a torta has a consistent filling made of blended ingredients.
-There are "endless variations" of both sweet and savoury crostata, the sweet ones usually being served as a dessert.
+It is differentiated from a torta by its filling: crostata has an inconsistent chunky filling, whereas a torta has a consistent filling made of blended ingredients.

-Sweet variations use fruit preserves as a filling, typically apricot, cherry, peach or nectarine, or berries.
-The crostata can also be blind-baked and then filled with pastry cream (crema pasticciera) topped with pieces of fresh fruit; this is called crostata di frutta.
-In his 1570 cookbook Opera dell'arte del cucinare, Bartolomeo Scappi included a recipe for a crostata of plums and sour cherries, and others for quince, and pears.
+Crostata can be blind-baked, filled with pastry cream (crema pasticciera), and then topped with pieces of fresh fruit; this is called crostata di frutta.
+In his 1570 cookbook Opera dell'arte del cucinare, Bartolomeo Scappi included a recipe for a crostata of plums and sour cherries, and others for quince and pears.
 A modern version is crostata alla nutella, which has Nutella as the filling.

-Ingredients for a savoury crostata may include meat, fish, or vegetables, which are pre-cooked.
+Ingredients for a savoury crostata may include meat, fish or vegetables, which are pre-cooked.
 Opera dell'arte del cucinare included a recipe for a "crostata of crabmeat and shrimp", and also stated that to instead make a torta, the shrimp and crab should be crushed.
-A popular sweet variant, especially in central Italy, is crostata di ricotta, made with ricotta mixed with sugar and lemon zest, and which may additionally include cocoa or raisins.
+A popular sweet variant, especially in central and south Italy, is crostata di ricotta, made with ricotta cheese mixed with sugar and lemon zest, and which may additionally include cocoa or raisins.

 Scappi included many recipes for crostata in Opera dell'arte del cucinare.
-For meat and seafood based crostata, there were recipes using pork jowls or prosciutto, crayfish, anchovies, or oysters.
+For meat and seafood based crostata, there were recipes using pork jowls or prosciutto, crayfish, anchovies or oysters.
 Other savoury crostata recipes included a crostata with creamy cheese referred to as a butirata, those with truffles or field mushrooms, one with artichoke or cardoon hearts, and one with "the viscera of any sort of turtle".